freeorion/freeorion/check/README.md

 ## Maintain string tables
 Formatting and basic checks are maintained by tool: `st-tool.py`.
-See `.check/st-tool.py format --help` and `.check/st-tool.py check --help` This too commands are mandatory and part of our GitHub automatic checks.
+See `.check/st-tool.py format --help` and `.check/st-tool.py check --help` This two commands are part of GitHub automatic checks.